Toggle: English / Spanish

 Culture - blood

-The blood culture will help identify the type of bacteria causing the infection.
-This helps the doctor determine your best course of treatment.
+The blood culture helps identify the type of bacteria causing the infection.
+This helps the doctor determine how best to treat the infection.

 A normal value means that no bacteria or other germs were seen in your blood sample.

 What Abnormal Results Mean

 An abnormal (positive) result usually means that you have an infection called sepsis.
 Sepsis is a severe illness in which your blood is overwhelmed by bacteria.
 If you have sepsis, you will be admitted to a hospital.

 Other types of germs, such as a fungus or a virus, may also be found in a blood culture.